tailwind/engineering-blog-posts/1-building-an-instagram-hashtag-typeahead-in-javascript/post.md

-# Building a JavaScript Hashtag Typeahead
+# Building an Instagram Hashtag Typeahead in JavaScript

 At Tailwind, one of our core features is to give users suggestions about hashtags to use when crafting a post, so that our users can maximize the reach of their Instagram posts.